flowdas/cpython/Doc/tutorial/classes.rst

 enclosed in the class definition: assigning a function object to a local variable in the class is also ok.
 For example::

-   # 클래스 외부에서 정의된 함수
+   # Function defined outside the class
    def f1(self, x, y):
        return min(x, x+y)